An official website of the United States government

 The U.S. Consulate General in Ciudad Juarez has resumed routine immigrant visa operations, scheduling thousands of socially distanced interviews each week in ALL immigrant visa categories.
-For more information or instructions on requesting an emergency appointment, please visit this link.
+For more information or instructions on requesting an emergency appointment, please visit the Immigrant Visa Navigator

-K-1 Fiancé(e) Visas: K-1 applicants with cases at NVC are being scheduled for appointments at the U.S. Embassy in Mexico City in the order the cases were documentarily completed.
-Those applicants should contact NVC with any questions.
+K-1 Fiancé(e) Visas: K-1 applicants with cases at the National Visa Center (NVC) are being scheduled for appointments at the U.S. Consulate General in Ciudad Juarez in the order the cases were documentarily completed.

 Visit this link for more information about immigrant visa operations at the Consulate in Ciudad Juarez.